 Pink-footed geese like to return to the same breeding grounds every year.
 Their stock grows from year to year.
-On Svalbard they are very shy, because they are hunted in Norway as well as in Denmark.
-In Germany, the Pink-footed goose is protected year-round.
+On Svalbard they are usually very shy, but they are easy to observe close to and even in Longyearbyen when they have arrived after their spring migration, in late May / early June.

 Description: The Pink-footed goose is a medium-sized goose (length 60-75 cm, weight 2.2-3.5 kg) with a relatively short neck, largely black beak and pink legs.
 Resembling the Bean goose (Anser fabalis) or the Greylag goose (Anser anser) to some degree, its plumage appears to be less rich in contrast compared to that of the Barnacle goose.